 So, the HidraWear team have designed some new HidraWear products…but when will you get them?

 From previous blogs you will know that regulatory compliance is one of the most, if not the single most, challenging aspects of launching a medical product.
 The good news is that we have successfully navigated the regulatory waters in the past, when creating the HidraWear AX for Women.
 The company achieved CE marking and FDA registration for the Axilla garment.
 We also achieved ISO 13485:2016 accreditation for the Company.
 Not an easy thing to do for a small team like us!

 Now the HidraWear team must make sure all our I’s are dotted and T’s are crossed by performing some tests on the new products.
 This is known as Design Verification and Validation.
 Along the design process, the team complete Design Reviews to ensure all regulatory (ISO/MDR/FDA) requirements are met.
 You can read more about there here, here and here.
 But be warned….regulatory compliance documents are not for the faint hearted!
 Our quality engineer Laura oversees all of this documentation.
 And honestly, I think she has some kind of superhuman powers!

 The final hurdles

-Conan, Laura and Suzanne, along with industry experts oversee the testing.
-Once all this testing, documenting, and recording is complete, it is reviewed by the quality department, to ensure only top-quality products are going to be leaving the facility and getting dispatched to you.
+Conan, Laura and Suzanne, along with industry experts will oversee the testing.
+Once all this testing, documenting, and recording is complete, it will be reviewed by the quality department, to ensure only top-quality products are going to be leaving the facility and getting dispatched to you.
 All our products must be registered with regulatory authorities in the countries we sell into so there is always full traceability of our products and evidence that they meet all the regulations in these countries.
-Sometimes all these activities can take up to 9-12 months.
-We are currently at 6 months and delighted with what we have coming down the line to you.
+Sometimes all these activities can take up to 9-12 months from design freeze.

 We Cannot wait to share more with you as we progress closer to the final stages.
 Thank you for your support so far.
 We are one step closer to easy HS wound care for all.